-Name Mr. R. Duggan - 3D Club, Readers are Leaders, Media Arts 8, Book Club Subjects Middle School Library and Model UN About Mr. Duggan has been with Vancouver College for 20 years .
+Name Mr. R. Duggan - Librarian and Model UN Subjects Digital Arts 8 and Middle School Library About Mr. Duggan has been with Vancouver College for 22 years .
 He has two wonderful children, Samantha and Ky, and loves to sail, cycle, and climb mountains.
+Recently he has enjoyed spending time with his new grandchild.
 Helpful Hint Life is too short to read a boring book - if you don't like it after 50 pages, bring it back and get a new one.
 There is a book out there that you are going to love - you just need to find it!
 Contact rduggan@mail.vc.bc.ca